thebrubaker/traefik-docker/README.md

 docker-compose up -d
 ```

-If your setup worked, you should be able to go to [http://traefik.proxy.test](http://traefik.proxy.test) and see the Traefik dashboard, which details all of the exposed services.
+If your setup worked, you should be able to go to [http://traefik.proxy.test](http://traefik.proxy.test) (assuming you cloned this into a directory called traefik) and you will see the Traefik dashboard, which details all of the exposed services.

 All docker containers that exist within the `proxy` network are proxied by traefik.